Skip to content

 Who wrote the poem that gave Sherman's March to the Sea its name?

-What was the total number of men in Sherman's March to the Sea army?
+What were the economic consequences of Sherman's March to the Sea?